peter-evans/create-pull-request/README.md

 You can also pin to a [specific release](https://github.com/peter-evans/create-pull-request/releases) version in the format `@v4.x.x`

+### Workflow permissions

+For this action to work you must explicitly allow GitHub Actions to create pull requests.
+This setting can be found in a repository's settings under Actions > General > Workflow permissions.

+For repositories belonging to an organization, this setting can be managed by admins in organization settings under Actions > General > Workflow permissions.

 ### Action inputs

 All inputs are **optional**.
 If not set, sensible defaults will be used.